FourthMK/FMK-Script/FMK_Optimal Fort Builder/README.md

 4. **Stopping**:
    - The script stops automatically based on XP detection or lack of hotspots.
-   - You can manually stop via your scripting environment.
+   - You can manually stop via injector.

 ## Configuration